vmware-tanzu/vm-operator/docs/tutorials/deploy-vm/cloudinit.md

 # Deploy a VM With Cloud-Init

-This page reviews deploying a VM with the bootstrap method Cloud-Init.

-## Description

-[Cloud-Init](https://cloudinit.readthedocs.io/en/latest/) is widely recognized as the de facto method for bootstrapping modern VM instances on hyperscalers, including VM Service on vSphere with Tanzu.
+[Cloud-Init](https://cloudinit.readthedocs.io/en/latest/) is widely recognized as the de facto method for bootstrapping modern workloads on hyperscalers, including VM Service on vSphere.

-## Purpose
-As a DevOps user leveraging Cloud-Init, you have the capability to bootstrap the guest within a VM, enabling seamless execution of operations during the boot process.
-Some tasks you can accomplish include:

-* Adding a custom user,
-* Executing commands on boot, and
-* Writing files.

 ## Example

+The example below illustrates a `VirtualMachine` resource that specifies a Cloud-Init Cloud Config via a `Secret` resource (`my-vm-bootstrap-data`).
+For more information on the Cloud-Init Cloud Config format, please see the [official documentation](https://cloudinit.readthedocs.io/en/latest/reference/examples.html).

 === "VirtualMachine"

     ``` yaml